1

 Non-emergent medical transportation (NEMT) is transportation to and from medically necessary services covered by Health First Colorado (Colorado's Medicaid program) for members who have no other means of transportation, including free transportation.
 NEMT can only be utilized to access non-emergency services.

 NEMT can only be utilized to transport eligible members to and from Health First Colorado provider service locations that are enrolled to provide the service the member is transported to receive.
-To determine if a provider or service location is an approved Health First Colorado provider, visit the Department's website and select the Find a Doctor tool.
+Refer to the Find a Doctor tool to determine if a provider or service location is an approved Health First Colorado provider.
 NEMT must be used to access the closest qualified Health First Colorado provider willing and able to treat the member.
 NEMT can only be used to access non-emergency services.
 Transportation to receive Home and Community Based Services (HCBS) must be provided through Non-Medical Transportation (NMT).

 Providers must be enrolled as a Health First Colorado provider in order to: